Clay rabbits

 Step #2

-Add the final important touch - the soft catkin tail - and press it in so the clay holds it.
+Add the final important touch - the soft catkin tail.

 Disclaimer: Muddy Faces cannot take any responsibility for accidents or damage that occurs as a result of following this activity.You are responsible for making sure the activity is conducted safely.